 10. Venetian Works Of Defense Between The 16th And 17th Centuries

-Added to the list of UNESCO World Heritage Sites in Croatia in 2017, the Venetian Works of Defense stretch out across three countries—Croatia, Italy, and Montenegro.
+Added to UNESCO World Heritage Sites in Croatia in 2017, the Venetian Works of Defense stretch out across three countries—Croatia, Italy, and Montenegro.
 The site comprises six different defense works, which extend for over 1,000 kilometers along the eastern Adriatic coast.
-Together, they made up the so-called ‘Serenissima’ in the 16th and 17th centuries, which is the most important era in the history of the Venetian Republic.
+Together, they made up the so-called ‘Serenissima’ in the 16th and 17th centuries, which is the most important era in the Venetian Republic history.

 Why Visit The Venetian Works Of Defense?

-To fully understand the might and power of the Venetian Republic in the 1500s and 1600s, it’s important to see how they were able to defend themselves against a large number of enemies and invaders.
-This long series of fortifications, both inland and coastal, shows you how they did it.
+To fully understand the might and power of the Venetian Republic in the 1500s and 1600s, it’s important to see how they could defend themselves against a large number of enemies and invaders.
+This long series of fortifications, both inland and coastal, show you how they did it.
 Some of these UNESCO World Heritage fortresses are among the most imposing buildings in Croatia.

-Visit the fortifications of Zadar and/or the Fort of St. Nikola near Šibenik to learn more about maritime war, defensive tactics and what makes a good strategic location.
+Visit Zadar and/or the Fort of St. Nikola’s fortifications near Šibenik to learn more about maritime war, defensive tactics, and what makes an excellent strategic location.

 5 Interesting Tentative UNESCO World Heritage Sites In Croatia